biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 ### Academic Coursera

 Courses on Coursera are more academic.
-No matter which intro-programming course beginners take, they are probably going to follow this routine below and finishing course projects.
+No matter which intro-programming course beginners take, they are probably going to follow this routine below and finish course projects.

 - Primitive types, variables, condition operators, loops;
 - Fuction, object, class, array, list;